Application and Certification Process

 When the certification of the applicant is confirmed the Certification Body will issue a Chain of Custody Certificate to the applicant.
 The certificate is valid for 3 years with annual re-assessments.

-The certified applicant can apply to Iceland Responsible Fisheries for the right to use the Certified Logo or Statement (c/o Finnur Gardarsson, email@example.com).
-Download the Application form.
+The certified applicant can apply to Iceland Responsible Fisheries for the right to use the Certified Logo or Statement (c/o Finnur Gardarsson, firstname.lastname@example.org.
+Download the application form or Apply here

-For more details on the chain of custody application process please contact Mike Platt at Global Trust Certification Ltd.firstname.lastname@example.org.
+For more details on the chain of custody application process please contact Donna Sweeney, Donna.Sweeney@saiglobal.com at Global Trust Certification/SAI Global.
 This process takes from 1-3 months.